47th Annual Raymond James Institutional Investor Conference

 • Operates over 600 daytime-only restaurants focused on breakfast, brunch, and lunch, with a reputation for fresh, high-quality ingredients and no deep fryers or microwaves.

-• Achieved low double-digit unit growth for several years, entering five new markets in the past year and maintaining leadership in daytime dining.
+• Maintains low double-digit unit growth, entering five new markets in the past year and continuing to lead the daytime dining segment.

-• New unit sales performance has consistently exceeded internal targets, with 2025 new openings performing 19% above underwriting targets.
+• New unit openings consistently outperform expectations, with 2025's class performing 19% above underwriting targets.

 Menu, marketing, and guest experience initiatives